 Outside of working together – other places physical propinquity can occur is your neighborhood, farm, church, fitness and community center, etc. But it doesn’t stop there…

-There are two dimensions to propinquity, and they play different roles in finding people to build relationships with.
+There are two dimensions to propinquity, and they play different roles in finding people to build relationships.
 There is physical propinquity and psychological propinquity.

 Propinquity theory tells us that the more often people are exposed to you, the better they get to know you.
 This makes sense.
-Each time someone is exposed to your content, they are interacting with you, your thoughts and beliefs.
-This leads to a feeling of knowing you, because it mirrors how we get to know people in the real world.
+Each time someone is exposed to your content, they are interacting with you, your thoughts, and your beliefs.
+This leads to a feeling of knowing you because it mirrors how we get to know people in the real world.

 Because they like you, they consume more of your content.
 As they do, a portion of the audience will find a common ground with your life and your beliefs.
 This intersection of your beliefs, interests, or personality and your audience’s creates Psychological Propinquity.
 And that is what leads to trust and influence….and possibly repeat/referral business.